EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 ECS.setComponent(entity, NameComponent, 'hello-world')
 ```
 <TechnicalNote title="Clarification">
-We said that an entity is just a "name" for a "thing", but we are also giving that "name" a `NameComponent`.
+We said that an entity is an identifier, but we are also giving that identifier a `NameComponent`.
 Every Entity represents its internal "name" _(aka identifier)_ as an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which does not need to be human-readable.
 And `NameComponents` give a human-readable identifier to an Entity, independent of what its UUID is.
 </TechnicalNote>